VETRI11K/Customer-Behavior_dashboard/README.md

    dashboard.py
    ```

-5. View the visualizations and dashboards generated in the `output/` folder.
+5. View the visualizations and dashboards generated in the `Locahost:http://localhost:8501`.

 ---